michaelsage/MagicMirror/README.md

 This Image was last updated on 22/09/2018.

 ## Part 2: (Started - mmsetup.sh).
-Installer prompts you for location and weather ID in order to display correct weather and set time zone.
+Installer prompts you for location (Complete) and weather ID (In Progress) in order to display correct weather and set time zone.

 ## Part 3: (Coming soon).
 DIY Dads building a MagicMirror the hardware.